danmindru/responsive-html-email-signature/README.md

 Luckily, partials can be used for common parts (i.e. headers, footers).

-Partials *will not* be treated as a email template, but ignored when built.
+Partials *will not* be treated as an email template, but ignored when built.
 They can however be included in other HTML files, like so:
 ```html
 <section>
 <!-- @include footer.inc.html -->